Sirajam-Munira/Full-stack-library-management-application/README.md

 ### **Role-based Backend including Authentication and Authorization:**
 - Spring Security for role-based authentication distinguishing between "ADMIN" and "CUSTOMER" roles.
-- Activated API for interaction with database
+- Activated API for interaction with the database

 ### **Database Management:**
 - MySQL database for efficient storage and retrieval of user and book data.